Vyral/base-template/_drafts/the-differences-between-assessed-appraised-and-market-values.md

 {% include youtube.html %}

-Today I am explaining the differences between the three types of values that your home is assigned.
+<center>Today I am explaining the differences between the three types of values that your home is assigned.</center>

 What is the difference between assessed value, appraised value, and market value?